Nonlinear spectral analysis: A local Gaussian approach: Local Gaussian spectral densities

 The convergence rate for the estimates is rather slow for the LGC cases discussed above (it is $\sqrt{n\!\subp{\parenR{\bz{1}\bz{2}}}{}{}{}{3}}$), and that is due to the kernel function~$\Kz{\bm{b}}$ in \cref{eq:locally_weighted_Kullback_Leibler_intro}.
 Briefly summarised, the \mbox{$5\times5$} covariance matrix of the estimate $\widehatbmthetaz{\bm{b}}$ will have the form \mbox{$\Vz[-1]{\bm{b}}\Wz{\bm{b}}\Vz[-1]{\bm{b}}$}, the presence of the kernel~$\Kz{\bm{b}}$ means that the matrices $\Vz{\bm{b}}$ and $\Wz{\bm{b}}$ have rank one in the limit $\blimit$, and this slows down the convergence rate, cf.\ \citet[Th.~3]{Tjostheim201333} for the details.

-The property that the limiting matrices have rank one does not pose a problem if only one parameter is estimated,\footnote{ The matrices then becomes \mbox{$1\times1$}, so the singularity problems does not occur.} and the convergence rate would then be much faster (i.e.\ $\sqrt{n\bz{1}\bz{2}}$).
+The property that the limiting matrices have rank one does not pose a problem if only one parameter is estimated,\footnote{The matrices then becomes \mbox{$1\times1$}, so the singularity problems does not occur.} and the convergence rate would then be much faster (i.e.\ $\sqrt{n\bz{1}\bz{2}}$).
 Inspired by the fact that the transformed random variable~$\bm{Z}$ have standard normal margins, it has been introduced a simplified normalised version of the LGC where only the $\rho$-parameter should be estimated when using the approximation approach from \cref{eq:LGC_normalised_after}, i.e.\ the values of $\muz{1}$, $\muz{2}$ are taken to be~0, whereas $\sigmaz[2]{1}$ and $\sigmaz[2]{2}$ are taken to be~1.
-This simplified approach has been applied successfully with regard to density estimation\footnote{Note that it is \textit{not} the local Gaussian correlation that is the target of interest when this simplified approach is used for density estimation.} in \citet{otneim2017locally,otneim2018conditional}, but for the local spectrum analysis considered in this paper it gave inferior results -- and this paper will thus only present the theory for the normalised five-parameter version.\footnote{The interested reader can find the theory for the normalised one-free-parameter version of LGC in the first authors PhD-thesis, available at \myblind{\url{https://bora.uib.no/handle/1956/16950}}{blinded url}.
-This also contains a discussion with regard to why an approach based on the normalised one-free-parameter approach fails to produce decent results.}
+This simplified approach has been applied successfully with regard to density estimation\footnote{Note that it is \textit{not} the local Gaussian correlation that is the target of interest when this simplified approach is used for density estimation.} in \citet{otneim2017locally,otneim2018conditional}, but for the local spectrum analysis considered in this paper it gave inferior results --- and this paper will thus not include any plots based on the normalised one-parameter version.\footnote{ The theory for the normalised one-free-parameter version of LGC is avaialbe in the first authors PhD-thesis, \myblind{\url{https://bora.uib.no/handle/1956/16950}.}{blinded url.} This also contains a discussion with regard to why an approach based on the normalised one-free-parameter approach fails to produce decent results.}

 \makeatletter{}